truenas/documentation/content/SCALE/SCALECLIReference/System/CLITrueCommand.md

 - scaleapikeys
 ---

 {{< toc >}}

 ## Truecommand Namespace
-The **truecommand** namespace has three commands, and is based on TrueCommand management functions found in the SCALE API and web UI.
+The **truecommand** namespace has three commands and is based on TrueCommand management functions found in the SCALE API and web UI.
 It provides access to system TrueCommand setting methods through the **truecommand** commands.

 ## Truecommand Commands
-The following **truecommands** commands allow you to configure view current TrueCommand configuration settings, add an API key, or enable/disable the TrueCommand connection in SCALE.
+The following **truecommand** commands allow you to update or view current TrueCommand configuration settings, add an API key, or enable/disable the TrueCommand connection in SCALE.

 You can enter commands from the main CLI prompt or from the **truecommand** namespace prompt.